Curtis Oda: Early life, education, and career

 Oda was born in Ogden, Utah.
 He is of Japanese descent and had relatives who were interned during World War II.
 Oda attended Clearfield High School, and later attended both Weber State University and Utah State University, where he earned degrees in both business administration and economics, and business management and economics.
 He has been working as a private/casualty insurance agent since 1974, and currently works for Heiners Insurance Center.
 Oda and his wife, Nancy, live in Clearfield, Utah and have three children.

 Political career

-Oda served as a State Delegate from 1991-2001 and a Davis County Delegate from 1991-2003 for the Republican Party.
-He also served as a member of the Davis County Republican Party Platform Committee from 1997-2003, and as a member of the Clearfield City Council from 1996-2003.
+Oda served as a State Delegate from 1991 to 2001 and a Davis County Delegate from 1991 to 2003 for the Republican Party.
+He also served as a member of the Davis County Republican Party Platform Committee from 1997 to 2003, and as a member of the Clearfield City Council from 1996 to 2003.
 He was first elected to the Utah House of Representatives on November 2, 2004.
 During the 2016 legislative session, he served on the House Health and Human Services Committee, and the House Law Enforcement and Criminal Justice Committee.